Camper modifications 2001 Elkhorn

 Add a slide out topper, our camper didn't come with one.
 Made a HUGE difference in the amount of sound.
 Now we can actually sleep when it rains.
 Before the rain was soooo loud hitting the slide out roof.
 It also keeps some of the debris off.

 Screened all vents.
-At same time changed gen screen I hot glued window screen to all vents, water heater/refer/heater etc. We were camped some place and got invaded with these lil brown beetles.
-They literally filled up the gas tube of the water heater, couldn't get it to light, when it finally lit -whooommphh, and blew out a cloud a lil fried beetles.
-I don't know why they were in there but they caused the gas to build up before the igniter.
+At same time changed gen screen I hot glued window screen to all vents, water heater/refer/heater etc. We were camped some place and got invaded with these 'lil brown beetles.
+They literally filled up the gas tube of the water heater, couldn't get it to light, when it finally lit -whooommphh, and blew out a cloud a 'lil fried beetles.
+I don't know why they were in there but they caused the gas to build up before the ignited.
 I've had wasps in the refer vents.

 Install back up lights-rubber tractor style mounted to rear camper bumper.